This post may contain affiliate links. Please read our disclosure policy.

 Author: Serene

-Grilled Pineapple with Coconut Rum Sauce.
-Sweet, juicy, caramelized grilled pineapple drizzled with a creamy coconut rum sauce.
-Tropical paradise!
+Grilled pineapple served with a coconut rum sauce.

 Ingredients